Home

 water

-The first three nutrient categories consist from large bio-molecules; together with water, they represent macronutrients, or bulk of the human diet.
 Minerals and vitamins, also called micronutrients, make only a tiny portion of the food we eat.
 Nevertheless, they are necessary for body functions just as much as macronutrients.

 Essential nutrients